EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/creating_web_project.md

        pass
    ```

-5. The final Python project structure is as follows:
+5. The final Python project structure is as per the following.

 <img src="media/python_project_structure.png" alt="python_project_structure" style="zoom:50%;" />

-## Adding the Front End
+## Step 3: Adding the Front End

-In this step, we will extract the provided front-end package into the Python web project by the following steps:
+In this step, we will extract the provided front-end package to the Python web project with the below.

 1. Download the front-end package `Front_End.zip` from https://github.com/EnvisionIot/developer_bootcamp/tree/master/App_Front_End.

 2. Extract the front-end package to the `root` directory of the Python web project.
 Ensure that the `static` directory,  `templates` directory, the `run.py` and `services.py` file are under the same directory.
-The directory structure is as follows:
+The directory structure is as follows.

    ```shell
    ├── root